Barclays Blue Rewards review: is it worth it?

 Blue Rewards have always been the poor cousin to better schemes from Halifax and Lloyds, and even Natwest/RBS.

-The changes earlier in 2022 put not just Blue Rewards, but also Barclays, right at the bottom of the pile.
+The changes in 2024 put not just Blue Rewards, but also Barclays, right at the bottom of the pile.
+When you look at everything you get, you need to decide if £60 a year is worth it.

 How to sign up for Barclays Blue Rewards